veertuinc/anka-docs/content/en/docs/Anka Build Cloud/upgrading.md

 > Before upgrading, check if your current version is noted in the [Pre-Upgrade Considerations]({{< relref "docs/Anka Build Cloud/upgrading.md#pre-upgrade-considerations" >}}) and adjust your upgrade plan accordingly.

+> **Known issues we're working on fixes for (in versions >= 1.18.0):**
+> Please note that there is a temporary workaround required for a bug that started in versions after 1.18.0 of the Controller/Registry agent which runs on your nodes.
+All versions of the agent, when noticing that the version of itself does not match the version of the controller, will perform a self-upgrade and restart.
+The restart seems to be problematic on some setups and leaves a zombie anka_agent process and and Offline status in the controller UI.
+To work around the bug when upgrading your controller/registry, you'll need to change the existing steps to include:
+> - Disjoining all of the nodes first
+> - Do the controller/registry upgrade
+> - Run `curl -O http://**{controllerUrlHere}**/pkg/AnkaAgent.pkg && sudo installer -pkg AnkaAgent.pkg -tgt /` on each node to download the new version
+> - And finally join each node back
+>
+> We will be fixing the bug in our next release.
+Thanks for your understanding and we are sorry for the inconvenience this causes.

 1. Go to your Controller & Registry server:

     - Docker: